Award Winning Specialist Clinic

 We recommend booking an appointment with one of our expert dermatologists here at the Cadogan Clinic to discuss which treatment option would be most suitable for you.

-How do I prevent cysts?
+How can I prevent cysts?

 Unfortunately, most types of cysts cannot be prevented.
 However, there are a handful of exceptions.